Cloud-Native Endpoint Deployment with Microsoft Intune

 2. Flexibility: You can manage devices from anywhere, at any time, as long as they have internet access.
 This opens doors for remote work and BYOD (Bring Your Own Device) use cases.

 3. Cost Efficiency: Reduces the need for costly hardware and dedicated IT resources for maintenance and remote network solutions.
-New versions and features will be rollout out without an interaction.
+New versions and features will be rolled out without interaction.
 This lowers your overall IT costs.

 4. Security: Enhances security by consistently applying updates, policies, and patches across all devices, ensuring compliance, and reducing vulnerabilities.

 5. Resilience: Offers high availability and disaster recovery capabilities out of the box.
-This minimizing your downtimes and data losses.
+This minimizes your downtime and data loss.

 What does Intune offer?

-What does Intune offer to make your journey to a cloud native endpoint management to a success.
+What does Intune offer to make your journey to cloud native endpoint management a success?
 My answer is a lot.
-In the core of Intune, you can find everything what is needed to manage your devices secure and efficiently like policies, app distribution, reporting, and much more.
-But beside the core features you can also find the Intune suite which consolidate all the additional needs around the device management in one license (also single service licenses are available).
-The Intune Suite provides you capabilities for remote support, cloud PKI, In-app VPN, Enterprise privilege management and much more.
+At the core of Intune, you can find everything needed to manage your devices securely and efficiently, like policies, app distribution, reporting, and much more.
+But besides the core features, you can also find the Intune Suite, which consolidates all the additional needs around device management into one license (single service licenses are also available).
+The Intune Suite provides capabilities for remote support, cloud PKI, in-app VPN, enterprise privilege management, and much more.

-The combination of Intune Core + Intune Suite should fill the most of your requirements for a good device management.
-But you also have Azure beside Intune which will help you out with hundreds of different services to build e.g. custom solutions for reporting and automation.
+The combination of Intune Core + Intune Suite should cover most of your requirements for good device management.
+Besides Intune, you also have Azure, which helps you out with hundreds of different services to build, for example, custom solutions for reporting and automation.

 Zero trust is key!